 For example, there may be several versions of content on communication skills that are similar.
 Select one version to maintain, with the intention to improve high-value content.

 Create a Content Inventory

-Create an inventory of content to keep, and an inventory of content to delete or archive.
+Create an inventory of content to keep, and an inventory of content to consolidate, delete, or archive.
 When you are ready to delete or archive content, work with IT to create a copy of the production environment in a staging environment…just in case.
 Then, actively delete or archive designated content.

 Scan the “content to keep.”
 Are content properties consistent?
 Is the metatagging structure consistent?
 Now is the time to create a taxonomy – a system for organizing content – to avoid more junk drawers.
 Use your metatag system so content can be easily searched, discovered, matched to user profiles, and filtered based on context.

 What to Avoid

 The clean-out-closet “I might wear this again” approach.